 The Management Committee is made up of volunteer residents of the Estate, and is responsible for employing staff and contractors and running the Estate on your behalf.
 The Committee meets at least quarterly and has various sub-committees to carry out its work.

-One-third of the Committee members stand down at the Annual General Meeting to encourage new members to stand for election.
+One-third of the Committees to carry out its work One-third of the Committee members stand down at the Annual General Meeting to encourage new members to stand for election.
 If you are interested in joining or learning more about the Committee, contact the Estate Office.